thephez/dpp-spec/docs/state-transition.md

   ✔ should pass properly signed state transition
-  ✔ should return invalid result if owner id doesn't exist ✔ should return MissingPublicKeyError if the identity doesn't have a matching public key ✔ should return InvalidIdentityPublicKeyTypeError if type is not ECDSA_SECP256K1 ✔ should return InvalidStateTransitionSignatureError if signature is invalid
+  ✔ should return invalid result if owner id doesn't exist ✔ should return MissingPublicKeyError if the identity doesn't have a matching public key ✔ should return InvalidIdentityPublicKeyTypeError if type is not ECDSA_SECP256K1 and not ECDSA_HASH160 ✔ should return InvalidStateTransitionSignatureError if signature is invalid

 validateStateTransitionKeySignatureFactory